Bethungra Spiral: Tourism

 A traveller who has just passed through Bethungra township on the way to Cootamundra is alerted to its existence nearby by a sign indicating the turnoff to the Rail Spiral Lookout and Bethungra Dam on the right of the Olympic Highway.

 An all-vehicle dirt road leads, after about 3 km, to a parking area and interpretive signboard.
-Nearby is the substantial viewing platform from where man be seen the Sydney-bound train emerge from the tunnel and two minutes later cross over that same tunnel.
+Nearby is the substantial viewing platform from where may be seen the Sydney-bound train emerge from the tunnel and two minutes later cross over that same tunnel.

 There are other spots on that road from where three railway tracks can be seen at three different heights on the adjacent hillside to the east of the Olympic Highway.
 The bottom and top tracks are the "up" (northbound) track before and after it has crossed the "down" (southbound) track and traversed the Spiral, while the middle track is the original single-track line, which is now the "down" (southbound) track.